GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-4.md

-If you only use the unstable feature in your implementation, then each minor or patch version of your library requires a very specific version of your dependency; and it is unsafe for your users to upgrade your library on its own, creating opportunities for hard-to-diagnose runtime conflicts for users.
+If you only use the unstable feature in your implementation, then each minor or patch version of your library requires a very specific version of your dependency.
+It is unsafe for users to upgrade your library on its own, creating opportunities for hard-to-diagnose runtime conflicts.

 Depending on unstable features between submodules of a single library is acceptable, provided that users can easily force their build system to use